ClickSend/clicksend-java/docs/SmsApi.md

 BasicAuth.setPassword("YOUR PASSWORD");

 SmsApi apiInstance = new SmsApi();
-String dateBefore = "dateBefore_example"; // String | An optional timestamp - mark all as read before this timestamp.
+BigDecimal dateBefore = new BigDecimal(); // BigDecimal | An optional timestamp - mark all as read before this timestamp.
 If not given, all messages will be marked as read. try {
     String result = apiInstance.smsInboundReadPut(dateBefore);
     System.out.println(result);